guoweier/GameHut/snake/tutorial_snake_english.md

 # font
 font = pygame.font.SysFont(None, 36)
 ```
 I would like to have two different music: one during the game playing, the other for the game over window.
-I save the music in the same folder of this python script.
+I save the music in the same folder of this python script. <br>
 - `gameOverSound = pygame.mixer.Sound('gameover.mp3')` loads the gameover.mp3 music.
 - `pygame.mixer.music.load('Soundbackground_CasaRosa.mp3')` loads the background music Soundbackground_CasaRosa.mp3.
 - `font = pygame.font.SysFont(None, 36)` creates font object. `None` means we have using the default system font. `36` is the font size.

 We have finished initial parameters setting.
-Currently, these code will give us a window like this:
+Currently, these code will give us a window like this:<br>
 ![Game window after initial setting](fig2_initialgameset.png) <br>
 We will have a 600x600 black background window.
-The window title is Snake.
+The window title is Snake. <br>
-Now, let's start adding contents!
+Now, let's start adding contents! <br>

-I designed 3 windows for my snake game:
+I designed 3 windows for my snake game:<br>
 1. window1: Start window
 2. window2: Game playing window
 3. window3: Game over window

-Here are my pseudocode for arranging 3 windows:
+Here are my pseudocode for arranging 3 windows:<br>
 ```
 # window1
 Code for window1